-Is this a genuine recollection, a self-created memory that comports with my inner narrative, or a composite of both?
-What my mother recounts, and what I remember (or think I remember)?
-I don’t know for certain.
-Maybe it doesn’t matter.
+Was this moment a genuine recollection or a self-created memory that comports with my inner narrative?
+Perhaps it is a commingling of what my mother told me happened and what I imagine happened.
+I don’t know.
+I wonder if it matters.

-I THINK I remember the visceral feeling of being unloved and unwanted in the womb.
-I wonder now if I could have known, even then, that I may not have been conceived in love, but rather in the dutiful compliance of my overworked, powerless, depressed mother who was ever submissive to my father’s dominating personality.
+What I THINK I remember is a visceral feeling of being unloved and unwanted in the womb.
+Could I have known, even then, that I may not have been conceived in love, but rather in the dutiful compliance of my overworked, powerless, depressed mother who was ever submissive to my father’s dominating personality.
 Even in utero, I intuited her psychic pain and unhappiness.

-What closely tracks with my inner distress was my mother’s profound physical distress at the time.
-While in active labor, between contractions, she found herself fighting with the doctor (an unknown stand-in for her regular obstetrician) because she did not want him to administer ether, the painkiller of choice in the late 50’s.
+What I can verify is that my apparent inner distress coincided with my mother’s profound physical distress in the final hours before my arrival.
+While in active labor, between contractions, she found herself fighting with the doctor (someone she had never met who was standing in for her regular obstetrician) because she did not want him to administer ether, the painkiller of choice in the 1950’s.
 It made her gravely ill.
-This interim doctor was impervious to her pleas and continued to try to force it on her.
-But my mom is a tough gal, and ultimately, she prevailed.
+This interim doctor was impervious to her pleas and continued attempting to force his poison upon her.
+But my mom is a tough gal, and ultimately, her resistance prevailed.